使用变量管理对话框

 Updating an Alternate Part Parameter

-If a library component that is used as an Alternate Part has had parameters changed in the library, then you to can bring those changes directly into the variant definitions in your project by right-clicking in that Variant's Parameter list and selecting Update Values from Library from the menu (as shown below).
-Note that this updates the parameters, if you need to update the graphic, use the technique described below.
+If a library component that is used as an Alternate Part has had parameters changed in the library, you can bring those changes directly into the variant definitions in your project by right-clicking in that Variant's Parameter list and selecting Update Values from Library from the menu (as shown below).
+Note that this updates the parameters; if you need to update the graphic, use the technique described below.

 If an Alternate Part component has been modified in the library, use the Update Values from Library command to refresh the copy used in the project.